prangonbarua/Billboard-Streaming-Songs-Datacollector/README_SCRAPER.md

 - The scraper includes delays between requests to be respectful to Billboard's servers
 - Duplicate entries are automatically filtered out
 - Chart dates are based on Saturday (Billboard's official chart date)
-- Data is appended and deduplicated, so running the scraper multiple times won't create duplicates

-## License

-This tool is for educational and personal use.
-The Billboard chart data is owned by Billboard and Luminate (formerly MRC Data/Nielsen Music).